 Curt: Nothing is ever as good or as bad as you think it is… Stay safe.

 TLM: Future Plans?

-Curt: We have been writing a heap of demos for our 11th album which is going to be very electronic and synthesizer-heavy album, sort of Eno/Sterolab vibes if you’re digging?
+Curt: We have been writing a heap of demos for our 11th album which is going to be a very electronic and synthesizer-heavy album, sort of Eno/Stereolab vibes if you’re digging?
 A few members live in Melbourne and are in lockdown at the moment so the situation stalled the work for the moment but once that is lifted we will get to work.

 For more info and communicate with the band visit The Citradels Facebook